Regional consistency evaluation and sample size calculation under two MRCTs: Method

 \subsection{Regional consistency evaluation and sample size calculation under two MRCTs}

-Consider that there are two pivotal independent MRCTs as described in Section \ref{sec:intro}.
-For simplicity, we consider the case where the two MRCTs share the same primary endpoint.
+Suppose there are two pivotal, independent MRCTs as described in Section \ref{sec:intro}.
+For simplicity, consider the scenario where the two MRCTs share the same primary endpoint.
 We use the superscript `1' and `2' to indicate the study.
 For $s=1,2$, let $N^{(s)}$ denote the sample size of study $s$.
 Note that $N^{(1)}$ and $N^{(2)}$ do not have to be the same.
-For instance, the two studies have an identical primary endpoint, but each of them is powered by a unique set of endpoints (e.g., same primary endpoint but different secondary endpoint(s)).
-The other notations extended from the one study case are self-evident.
+For instance, the two studies have an identical primary endpoint, but each is powered by distinct sets of endpoints (e.g., same primary endpoint but different secondary endpoint(s)).
+Denote the randomization ratio between treatment group and control group as $r^{(s)}=N^{(\textrm{t},s)}/N^{(\textrm{c},s)}$.
+Like the one study case, assume it is the same across regions.
+We allow the regional fractions to vary across studies.
+For example, study 1 enrolls more patients from Asia and study 2 enrolls more patients from outside Asia.
+Denote $f_{k}^{(s)}=N_{k}^{(s)}/N^{(s)}$ for $s=1$ and 2.
+The other notations extended from the one study case are straightforward and consistent with the one-study case.
+Assume the type-I error is fixed the same at $\alpha$ across studies.
+Yet, the powers can be different as $1-\beta_{1}$ and $1-\beta_{2}$.